vipoo/iRacingReplayOverlay.net/README.md

 https://www.youtube.com/watch?v=Zs4VyBPOCHw&list=UUjHTFbxIv3vi7KGreofr8Aw

+Please feel free to log feature requests, or bug issues in github issues tracker for the repo at: https://github.com/vipoo/iRacingReplayOverlay.net/issues

 You configure the rules for cameras selection - then with iRacing replay loaded, you press the big button saying 'Begin'.